BrilliantGrant/cruzlof.github.io/README.md

 ## Description

-   This Pproject is based on my thesis.s an independent project of designing my own portfolio.
+   This Project is based on my thesis.In that case my goal was to design a portfolio of myself.

 ## Installation Requirements
 	open index.html file with browser